Procedures for the Establishment and Maintenance of Centres Allied to the IPA for the Development of Psychoanalysis

 c) may call itself ‘A Centre Allied to the IPA for the Development of Psychoanalysis’.
 However, the Group must at all times make it clear, in such format as the IPA shall specify, that it is not a Constituent Organisation of the IPA.
 Therefore the Centre is not authorised to train or qualify psychoanalysts or Members of the IPA, represent, speak for or bind the IPA in any fashion, or exercise any other IPA authority.

 d) shall be subject to review by an Allied Centres Review Committee (ACRC) appointed by the IPA to visit the Centre not less than once a year whose costs shall be entirely funded by the Centre.
 The Centre shall maintain such records as the IPA shall require, make them available promptly to the IPA or the ACRC on request, and otherwise cooperate fully with the IPA, its officers and its staff, and/or the ACRC in its monitoring of the relationship described in this agreement.
-This ACRC is a sub-committee of the IPA’s Allied Centres Committee to which it will prepare a report after every visit to the Centre.
-The Allied Centres Committee will in turn report to the IPA Board.
+This ACRC is a sub-committee of the IPA’s Co-Chair for Allied Centres to which it will prepare a report after every visit to the Centre.
+The Co-Chair for Allied Centres will in turn report to the IPA Board.
 The ACRC shall by governed by an IPA approved Mandate broadly aimed at assisting the Centre to develop and employ the theory and/or practice of psychoanalysis in its work, with a possible long term view to the Centre becoming a Constituent Organisation of the IPA, following from the creation of an IPA Study Group or a Provisional Society.

 e) shall provide and notify the IPA promptly of any changes in its list of its members and agree that these members may be listed on the IPA’s database in London.
 This will be subject to the IPA’s Data Protection policy, which will be made available to the Centre.